Skip to main content

 We'll now open Blender to create our base level and export it.
 After opening it up, I'll use these quick shortcuts to clean the scene of the default objects:

-The placement your level geometry has in blender will be used to place it automatically in the world.
-It is then crucial to know where to place things in Blender correctly.
+The placement your level geometry has in Blender will be used to place it automatically in the world.
+It is this crucial to know where to place things in Blender correctly.

-Even if you plan on unloading every other level when playing your custom level, the triggers to load other levels are always there and you risk to hit them as you move in your custom level.
+Even if you plan on unloading every other level when playing your custom level, the triggers to load other levels are always there and you risk hitting them as you move in your custom level.

-While "1 meter" in blender will equal to "1 meter" in Jak 1.
-The two use a different coordinate system.
+While "1 meter" in blender will equal "1 meter" in Jak 1, the two use a different coordinate system.

 In Blender, up is equal to +Z.